-For EVERYBODY in the fields of music, literature, architecture, sound and visual arts, film and performing arts!
+For all professional artists working in the fields of music, literature, architecture, sound and visual arts, film and performing arts!

 If you wish to be part of this camp, you can read more and apply below.